Foglight/dockerimage/FVE/kubernetes/README.md

 # Deploy onto Kubernetes

 ## Deploy
-* prerequisite
+### Prerequisite
   * kubernetes command line tool
 [kubectl official installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
   * kubernetes configuration file (Kube Config)
 It is a standard kubernetes file used for the kubectl client to access to the cluster.
 It could be retrieved from the master node on private cloud.
 And if on public cloud, different cloud have their guide to retrieve this file from the cluster.
-* resource management for fve and fglam
+### Resource management
 This will help you if your environment don't have minimal required resources for running fve.
 It will failed to schedule instead of running container failed and need to debug the container for trouble shooting.
 * For FVE, you will see content in the yaml files similar as below.
 By default, the FVE requires at least 4Gi memory and 2 Cores CPU.
 If your environment is large, you can change this based on the sizing guide.
 ```
 resources:
     requests: